 Enforcing standards comes at a price - high-quality investigation and action is complex and costly.
 Our work is funded by the profession, and these costs are ultimately passed onto the public.
 This is one of the many reasons why we think it is important to be open about our work and its costs - this report is part of that transparency.
-This first report includes statistics and commentary on the types of things we dealt with during the period November 2017 to October 2018, shining a light on how we uphold professional standards through our enforcement activity.
-I am looking forward to publishing updated statistics on our enforcement work on a regular basis, so that both the profession and the public are clear about what we do.
-I hope this report provides some insight into what is a very important, but often difficult and challenging, part of our work.
+I hope it provides some insight into what is a very important, but often difficult and challenging, part of our work.